Hallis1221/mads-public/exampleSite/content/english/blog/workings.md

 description: this is a meta description

 ---
+Want to learn about the pipeline for advertisements and content?
+This blog post is the most useful if you are either looking into becoming a mads creator - or advertiser - or already is one.

 #### **Community creator signs up.**

 It all starts with a community creator signing up for - and getting accepted - into the mads creator program.
 We set a high bar for who we let in.
 This ensures that both the community creator and the marketplace creator creates family-friendly content.